 *For more about the Urban Semester Program, read Beck's article Facilitating the initiation of the physician’s professional identity: Cornell’s urban semester program.

-Amber Warner is the program assistant for Practicing Medicine.
-She has worked for Cornell for over 16 years, first in Ithaca as an academic and career advisor at The Hotel School and now in New York City, where for the past seven years she has coordinated the College of Human Ecology's Urban Semester Program, the forerunner of Practicing Medicine.
+Amber Warner is the program assistant for this program.
+She has worked for Cornell for more than 17 years, first in Ithaca as an academic and career advisor at The Hotel School and now in New York City, where for the past seven years she has coordinated the College of Human Ecology's Urban Semester Program, the forerunner to this program.

 An Ithaca native whose parents are Cornell alumni, Warner still feels very connected to the Cornell community.
 She now lives in New Jersey with her family and in her spare time can often be found at a hockey rink, soccer game, or baseball field.

-Warner is happy to answer any questions about the Practicing Medicine program and can be reached via e-mail at email@example.com or by phone at 212.746.2273.
+Warner is happy to answer any questions about the program and can be reached via email at email@example.com or by phone at 212.746.2273.